pippim/pippim.github.io/tcm.md

 # Introduction

-{% include image.html src="/assets/img/mt/mt progress bars.gif"
+{% include image.html src="/assets/img/tcm/Pippm TCM transparent button.gif"
-   alt="Multi-Timer Progress Bars.gif"
+   alt="Pippm TCM transparent button.gif"
    style="float: left; width: 75%; margin: .25rem 1rem 1rem 0px;"
-   caption="Multi-Timer Application Indicator and Progress Bars"
+   caption="The Cookie Machine Transparent Button"
 %}

-The Cookie Machine (TCM for short), is accessed using a transparent button.
+*The Cookie Machine*, commonly abbreviated as **TCM**, is accessed using a transparent button at the top of every {{ site.title }} web page.

-It is new technology that repurposes "Cookies", that historically tracked your activity on the internet, into tools you can use.
+TCM is new technology that repurposes "Cookies".
+Cookies were historically used to track your activity on the the internet.
+With TCM they are now tools you can use to save, share and quickly import configurations from other browsers and other devices.

 Development began on February 25, 2022 and should take about six months to complete.

 ---